Hands-on biodiversity: Working together to grow trees from locally gathered seed.

 There are lots of opportunities to get involved as a volunteer.
 Below is the timetable for volunteer tasks.

-1 Seed collection and processing (2024 – complete)
+1 Seed collection and processing – autumn

 We need help in collecting and processing tree and shrub seed from the local area.
 This is a lovely autumnal task!
 Seed is collected in the field and then brought back to the Growers Hub for processing and preparation for winter storage.
 See the seed calendar below for our target species and times.
-Formal collection can only take place with the landowners permission, so if you would like to offer your land for seed collecting we would be delighted to hear from you.
+Formal collection can only take place with the landowner’s permission, so if you would like to offer your land for seed collecting we would be delighted to hear from you.
 Donations of seed are welcome, but need to be arranged in advance due to biosecurity and provenance rules.

 - Mid to end September: Collecting Hazel, Birch, Honeysuckle and Rowan in the local area.